Jman4190/nba-stats-model/README.md

 KNN inspired NBA Stats Fantasy Projection Model in Python with Pandas

 ## Getting Started
 These instructions will get you a copy of the model up and running on your local machine for development and testing purposes.
+This is for MacOS.

 ### Prerequisites
 Recommend using Homebrew to install python and pyenv.
 Need to install [xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) first then install [homebrew](https://brew.sh/).